top of page

 At KB2 Bookkeeping & Tax, we are committed to protecting your personal and sensitive information.
 We collect and use your data solely to provide bookkeeping, tax preparation, and filing services, complying with all legal and regulatory requirements.
 Your information is securely stored, shared only as necessary (e.g., with the IRS or trusted service providers), and never sold.
 For more details, contact us at info@kb2bookkeeping.com or call 512-843-2320.

-©2023 by KB2 Bookkeeping & Tax.
-Proudly created with Wix.com
+©2023 by KB2 Bookkeeping & Tax proudly created with Wix.com

 bottom of page